 Luke Evans.
 Hands down he was the best thing about this movie.
 I never really thought about who could embody these characters in live action, and I never thought it’d be him since I’ve seen him in several other things, but I thought he nailed it and became Gaston.
 He is also a fabulous singer.
 He had the best voice among the cast, strong and forceful.
 I enjoyed his scenes the most and the Gaston bar sequence was really good.
 I wasn’t a fan of the changes to the lyrics, but that wasn’t on Evans.

-I’m a sucker for really nice ending credit sequences, and they didn’t disappoint here.
+I’m also a sucker for really nice ending credit sequences, and they didn’t disappoint here.
 It was very well done.

 What I didn’t like:

 The songs in general were not on the level of their originals.
 “Be My Guest” was okay if not a tad underwhelming.
-I felt the same about “Beauty and the Beast” too.
+I felt the same about “Beauty and the Beast,” too.
 I didn’t necessarily like or hate Emma Watson as Belle, but they should have done us all a favor and used a double to handle the singing.
-They certainly had no problem employing Tony Award winning Audra McDonald, and with people like her around, it makes the mediocre efforts even worse.
+They certainly had no problem employing Tony Award winning Audra McDonald, and with people like her around, it makes the other mediocre efforts seem even worse.

 The iconic yellow dress was definitely a let down for me.
-Like, would it have been so hard to make it like the original?
+Would it have been so hard to make it like the original?
 At the very least they could have made it better.
 And she wore it much longer in this film than in the cartoon, as if they were really trying to make the dress happen.
 But it didn’t happen.
 This particular post sums up how I feel about the dress :-/

 Next up is Aladdin.
 I want it to be amazing of course, but the trend is that we can only really hope for passable.